ninjahawk/Price_Data/README.md

 This program is designed to automate the price data sheet by pulling in data from Yahoo finance.

-Currently pulls data for "DROP DATA HERE" tab and ovwrwrites existing data.
+Currently pulls data for "DROP DATA HERE" tab and overwrites existing data.

 ---